SilverMonkeyGmbH/v5_docs/Installation.rst

   .. image:: _static/Set_ConfigMgr_Connection_Screenshot02.png

 Visit: :doc:`/KnowledgeBase/KB00016_Configuration-Manager-Rights/index` to see which rights are required for the SCCM Service account and the SCCM SQL Service account.

+Click the 'Create'-button.

+.. note:: The rest of the fields will be filled in in the configuration step of the implementation.